garrandall/popular-music-data/tracks/plug-walk-rich-the-kid.md

 Space coupe like E.T.
 (E.T.)
 It's the plug tryna call me (skrrt, skrrt)
 I was up trappin' early in the morning (plug)
-Ooh, on the wave like a du-rag (du-rag)
+Oh, on the wave like a du-rag (du-rag)
 Pussy nigga callin' for his boo back (pussy)
 Plug walk, Gucci on my shoe racks (Gucci)
 Walk up in the house, where the stove at? (hit a rat-a-tat)